-Established in 2003, the Oklahoma Tobacco Helpline (OTH) is a free service available 24/7 to Oklahomans that are 18 years of age and older who are interested in quitting tobacco.
-Services through the OTH include free text or email support, mailed materials, and phone and web coaching.
+Established in 2003, OTH is a free service available 24/7 to Oklahomans who are 18 years of age and older who are interested in quitting tobacco.
+Services through OTH include free text or email support, mailed materials, and phone and web coaching.
 Coaching includes setting a quit date, developing a quit plan, stress management strategies, and a relapse prevention plan.
-OTH is collaboratively funded by the TSET, the Oklahoma State Department of Health (OSDH), Centers for Disease Control and Prevention (CDC), the Oklahoma Employees Group Insurance Division (EGID) and the Oklahoma Health Care Authority (OHCA).
+OTH is collaboratively funded by the TSET, the Oklahoma State Department of Health (OSDH), Centers for Disease Control and Prevention (CDC), the Oklahoma Employees Group Insurance Division (EGID), and the Oklahoma Health Care Authority (OHCA).

-OTH is the top-ranked quitline by the North American Quitline Consortium for reaching tobacco users in need of treatment.
-The FISCAL YEAR 2023 OTH budget was \$3.6 million.
-Oklahoma's tobacco helpline has consistently met or exceeded national benchmarks for reaching tobacco users in need of treatment and outpaces other states in the total number of people using the free cessation services.
+The North American Quitline Consortium ranks OTH among the highest quitlines in the country for reaching tobacco users in need of treatment.
+The FY24 Helpline budget was \$5.2 million.
+OTH has consistently met or exceeded national benchmarks for reaching tobacco users in need of treatment and outpaces other states in the total number of people using the free cessation services.

-In addition to OTH, TSET funds several research programs focused on decreasing the burden of cancer, supporting research and reducing the toll of tobacco and obesity-related diseases.
+In addition to OTH, TSET funds several research programs focused on decreasing the burden of cancer, supporting research, and reducing the toll of tobacco and obesity-related diseases.